 Every Medicare Advantage plan has a Summary of Benefits (SB).
 It answers the question, “Is this plan for me?”

-The SB includes the plan’s medical procedures, their cost, and a list of extra benefits.
+The SB includes the plan’s medical costs and procedures and a list of extra benefits.
 Most Medicare Advantage plans include prescription medications.
 The abbreviation for Medicare Advantage plans is MA.
 If the plan includes prescription drug coverage, the abbreviation is MAPD.

 A premium is what you pay each month to stay in business with the plan.
-Medicare Advantage plans have no or low premiums.
-Sometimes, people confuse the plan premium with the Part B premium.
-The Part B premium comes from the federal government.
+Medicare Advantage plans have low premiums.
+Sometimes, there is no premium.
+People often confuse the Medicare Advantage plan premium with the Part B premium.
+The Part B premium is part of Original Medicare.
 Whether you have a Medicare Advantage plan, or whether you do not, you are responsible for the Part B premium.
+Some exceptions apply.

 A copay is a dollar amount.
 Example: It costs $40 to see a specialist and $47 for a month’s supply of a brand name medication.